kallsu/dotnet/rest-api-app-container/README.md

 `docker-compose.yaml` file contains the base configuration to start the application and the database.

-Point missing:
- * application should wait that the database is up and running
- * custom script or command line to wait the database before start the application

 ## Deployment ##

 There is no script, due to the possible customization of every single environment.
 Instead of propose immediately the solution, according my point of view, it is better explain the single steps to gain own knowledge and awareness about the operations to-do.